finnoconsult/github-action-pr-changelog-pattern/README.md

 - This action grabs any text from PR details, which matches "message-pattern".
 - Then builds up a string changelog according to template specified in "body-template"
+- serves the build changelog as *output* variable

+However, It doesn't automatically updates or commits anything.
+Subsequent github actions must be used to amend the repository.

 ## Environment variable